derrickcrowis/derrickcrowis/README.md

 Skills: PS, AI, AE, IND,

 - 🔭 I’m currently working on this page https://github.com/derrickcrowis
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Software Engineering at ALX
 - 👯 I’m looking to collaborate on  I'm open to collaborating on challenging interesting projects
 - 🤔 I’m looking for help with Software Engineering Fundamentals
 - 💬 Ask me about ART